 Not from the money you're owed.
 If you did the work, you deserve to be paid and we recommend fighting for your due.
 What we mean is, walk away from bad customers who consistently pay late.
 Simply refuse to work with them.
 They aren't worth the hassle.

 Customers who don't pay you on time hurt your cash flow, which, in turn, hurts your business.
 Instead, focus on customers who respect you and the services you provide enough to meet your payment terms.
-Concentrate on these folks and cut the rest loose.

 8. Offer Payment Plans